-The monitor can be operated in different ways; Online Monitoring using LumaSoft Gas Single point 7810, On line Calibration and backup using the Calibration Software BZ7002, Offline using the Offline Software BZ7003, and as a Stand-alone instrument.
-This manual focuses on the Stand-alone use.
-For instructions in the use of BZ7002 and BZ7003 please refer to the user manuals BE6034 and BE6035 respectively.
+The monitor can be operated in several ways; Online Monitoring using LumaSoft Gas Single point 7820, On line Calibration and Backup using the Calibration Software BZ7002, Offline using the Offline Software BZ7003 and as a Stand-alone instrument.
+Besides this, the monitor can be used as the system controller in the Stand Alone Multipoint System comprising a Gas Monitor and a Type 1409.
+The Stand Alone Multipoint System can be set-up either from the Monitor's front panel or by using the Remote and Offline Software BZ7007.